Services

 • The platform has one productiononly boundary failing, but logs and symptoms make it look broader than it is.

-• Quick check: reproduce one failing production route end to end and capture the first point where the live behaviour diverges from the expected release path.
+• Reproduce one failing production route end to end and capture the first point where live behaviour diverges from the expected release path.

 • Whether the breakage is routespecific, sharedlayout, middleware, auth, or datasource related.